 1. Choose an intuitive tool

-Pick a tool that is easy to use to minimize resistance.
+Pick an agency management tool that is easy to use to minimize resistance.
 West loves Float for its user-friendly features, like pre-filled timesheets and an in-app timer, which allowed the team to track time effortlessly throughout the day rather than remembering everything at the end of the week.

 2. Make a strong case for the tool and involve people in the process